RichardGrave/github_unfollowers/README.md

 But then a few weeks later it happend again.\
 Somebody unfollowed me after I started following that user.\
 I looked on that users profile every day for more than a week.\
-Apparantly he/she started following lots and lots of people and later on removing them.\
+Apparently he/she started following lots and lots of people and later on removing them.\
 Probably using a script or something (like this project)\
 Watching the number of followers slowly rise and the following going up and down every now and then.